CheXGenBench: A Unified Benchmark For Fidelity, Privacy and Utility of Synthetic Chest Radiographs: CheXGenBench Design

 \subsection{Evaluation Protocol: Synthetic Data Utility for Downstream Tasks}

 A significant application of synthetic data in radiology lies in enhancing downstream model performance, potentially circumventing the stringent sharing restrictions imposed on medical datasets.
-For our utility assessment framework, we have strategically selected two prevalent downstream tasks previously established in radiological evaluation \cite{bluethgen2024vision}: \textbf{(1) Image Classification} and \textbf{(2) Radiology Report Generation (RRG)}.
-These tasks were deliberately chosen for their distinct complexities.
-Image classification serves as a unimodal assessment, directly evaluating the intrinsic quality of synthetic radiographs, while \revised{RRG functions as a more demanding multimodal evaluation, assessing the factual correctness between synthetic images and their corresponding clinical descriptions.}
+For our utility assessment framework, we have strategically selected three prevalent downstream tasks in medical image analysis: \textbf{(1) Image Classification}, \textbf{(2) Image Segmentation}, and \textbf{(3) Radiology Report Generation (RRG)}.
+Classification and Segmentation serve as unimodal tasks, assessing the synthetic images across two dimensions: texture and topology.
+RRG functions as a more demanding multimodal evaluation, assessing the factual correctness between synthetic images and their corresponding clinical descriptions.
+Collectively, these tasks present distinct complexities for a comprehensive assessment of the utility of synthetic data.